sannahan/devops-with-kubernetes/part3/e3.04/README.md

 ## Deploy to Kubernetes

-Github Actions (change code in e3.03 or workflow and push to main) or
+Github Actions (change code in e3.04 or workflow and push to branch) or

 ```
 kubectl apply -k .